 1 Australian Bureau of Statistics - 6291.0.55.003 - EQ06 - Employed persons by Industry group of main job (ANZSIC), Sex, State and Territory, November 1984 onwards production subtracted from the total.
-3 All data and references to ANZSIC Group 'Food Product Manufacturing' (code 11) exclude 'Meat and Meat Product Manufacturing' (code 111) and 'Seafood Processing' (code 112).

 2 Industry value added (IVA) is the contribution by businesses in each industry to gross domestic product (GDP).
 Put another way, IVA records the market value of the goods and services produced by the industry, with the cost of goods and services used in production subtracted from the total.